Written by Erich Reich

-- Their YAML file works similarly to a Jenkinsfile.
+Their YAML file works similarly to a Jenkinsfile.
 The idea of keeping a repeatable definition of your CI in source code is good.
-The bad side is there is a steep learning curve to know how to make these YAML files.
+The bad side is there is a steep learning curve to know how to make.

 While there are benefits to CircleCI, we didn't end up migrating over to them due to other discoveries I'll cover below.

 GitHub Actions is relatively new on the scene with definite buzz behind it.
 The idea of having your source control bundled with a full-fledged CI system is appealing.
 Combined with their package management, you can start to see an offering where code goes in and packages are built and served.